Rational self-maps of projective surfaces with a regular iterate: Introduction

 The next theorem is a generalization of the first part of Theorem \ref{thm:main} to the case of all complex projective surfaces. \begin{theorem} Let $X$ be a smooth projective surface over $\C$ and let $\kappa(X)$ denote the Kodaira dimension of $X$.
 Suppose that $\Phi$ is a dominant rational self-map of $X$ with a regular iterate that is not invertible.
 Then, one of the following must hold: \begin{enumerate} \item[(i)] $\kappa(X) \ge 0$, $X$ is minimal and $\Phi$ itself is regular, or \item[(ii)] $X$ is a $\bP^1$-bundle over a curve $C$ of genus at least 1 and $\Phi$ itself is regular, or

-\item[(iii)] $X$ is a toric surface and $\Phi^i$ is regular for some $i \in \iterates$. \end{enumerate} \end{theorem} \begin{remark} Note that by \cite[Theorem 3.2]{Fujimoto} the only surfaces of non-negative Kodaira dimension admitting non-invertible endomorphisms are abelian surfaces, hyperelliptic surfaces and elliptic fibrations with Kodaira dimension equal to 1.
-However, it is known that any morphism to a surface $X$ not containing any rational curves must be regular.
-Indeed, otherwise, it follows from Hironaka's theorem that the rational self-map could be resolved by a sequence of blow-ups and the image of the exceptional divisors of the blow-ups must be rational curves in $X$ which is a contradiction.
-So, Theorem \ref{thm:more-precise} is vacuous when $\kappa(X) \ge 0$ and $X$ is not an elliptic surface with $\kappa(X) = 1$ such that the Iitaka fibration $\pi: X \lra C$ has singular fibers.
-However, when $X$ is such a surface, and $E$ is the generic fiber of $\pi: X \lra C$, then any endomorphism of $E$, which is an elliptic curve over $\C(C)$, gives rise to a rational self-map of $X$ which has indeterminacy at the singular fibers of $\pi$.
-So, when $\kappa(X) \ge 0$, Theorem \ref{thm:more-precise} will be non-trivial in the case of elliptic surfaces of $\kappa(X) = 1$ with singular fibers. \end{remark}
+\item[(iii)] $X$ is a toric surface and $\Phi^i$ is regular for some $i \in \iterates$. \end{enumerate} \end{theorem} \begin{remark} Theorem \ref{thm:more-precise} is vacuous when $X$ is an abelian or hyperelliptic surface.
+To see this, note that abelian and hyperelliptic surfaces do not contain rational curves (see \cite[Theorem 4.1 and Corollary 4.2]{surf-survey}) and any morphism to a surface $X$ that contains no rational curves must be regular.
+Indeed, if it were not, then by resolution of singularities we could resolve its indeterminacies by a sequence of blow-ups, and the images of the resulting exceptional divisors would be rational curves in $X$, contradicting our assumption.
+So, $\Phi$ must already be regular for abelian and hyperelliptic surfaces. \end{remark} \begin{remark} Remark \ref{rem:vac-when-abelian} along with \cite[Theorem 3.2]{Fujimoto} show that the only interesting case of Theorem \ref{thm:more-precise} when $\kappa(X) \ge 0$ is when $X$ is an elliptic surface with Kodaira dimension equal to 1.
+There are examples of such surfaces that admit rational self-maps that are not regular everywhere.
+For example, let $X$ be an elliptic surface such that $\pi: X \lra C$ has singular fibers and let $E$ be the generic fiber of $\pi$.
+Then, any endomorphism of $E$, which is an elliptic curve over $\C(C)$, gives rise to a rational self-map of $X$ which has indeterminacy at the singular fibers of $\pi$.
+So, when $\kappa(X) \ge 0$, Theorem 1.4 will be non-trivial in the case of elliptic surfaces of $\kappa(X) = 1$ with singular fibers. \end{remark}

 \begin{remark} In contrast to Theorem \ref{thm:main} which only treats the characteristic zero case, \cite[Theorem 1.1]{BGR} classifies eventually regular dominant rational self-maps of semiabelian varieties defined over a field of positive characteristic as well. \end{remark}